LyonSyonII/Polyglot/README.md

         a + b
     end

-So avoid using generic enums for a lot of types, as the number of implementations will increase a lot.
+So avoid using generic enums for a lot of types/arguments, as the number of implementations will increase a lot.
 [Type defined generics](#type-defined-generics) are much preferred, as they only generate one implementation per type used.

 ### Expressions